lookit/lookit-docs/docs/source/index.rst

 Welcome to Lookit's documentation!
 ==========================================

-Here you will find information about how to use Lookit to conduct developmental research, as well as how to contribute to the codebase.
-If you are looking for non-technical information like how to recruit partipants or set up your IRB protocol, see `the wiki <https://github.com/lookit/research-resources/wiki>`_.
+Here you will find detailed information about how to use Lookit to conduct developmental research online, as well as how to contribute to the codebase.

+If you're new to Lookit, the best way to get up to speed quickly is to work through the :ref:`tutorial<tutorial>`.

 What is Lookit?
 ----------------